Main Street in Central City. Photo: Kent Kanouse

 Visit the Gilpin County Government website.

-Featured Gilpin County articles
+Featured Gilpin County blog

 Camping by Moffat Tunnel in Rollinsville – Tucked away in the Roosevelt National Forest, the Moffat Tunnel used to offer trips through the Continental Divide.
 Now it’s widely popular for outdoor recreation, mainly camping, hiking, biking and off-highway-vehicles…